Find a Financial Advisor You Trust.

 Once you’ve found an advisor, it’s time to take inventory.
 Knowing what you have is the beginning of your journey, and it’s important to now identify your assets (accounts and things you own that are worth money) and your liabilities (monies owed to other people or companies-like your mortgage, student loans, and credit card debt).
 Subtract your liabilities from your assets and what you’re left with is your net worth.

 Next, establish your cash flow.
 If you’re living paycheck to paycheck, paying bills late, or drowning in debt, chances are your expenses nearly exceed your income.
-Make a list of your monthly expenses—bills, rent or mortgage, credit card payments, car loans, and whatever else you choose to spend money on—and subtract that from your monthly income.
+If this isn’t the case, the chances are that your cash flow isn’t regular enough.
+The best way to improve your cash flow is by introducing an invoicing software into your business.
+This will make invoice management a lot easier.
+If your expenses nearly exceed your income, make a list of your monthly expenses-bills, rent or mortgage, credit card payments, car loans, and whatever else you choose to spend money on-and subtract that from your monthly income.
 What you’re left with is your monthly cash flow.

 Create a Budget & Reduce Debt